johnnygoo321/SmartLights/README.md

 pwd
 sudo 'your_pwd_here'/.venv/bin/python3 app.py
 ```
-In a separate terminal start the frontend application (keep in mind you need to install expo on your mobile device to scan the QR code)
+In a separate terminal start the frontend application (keep in mind you need to install expo on your mobile device to scan the QR code).
+Also be sure your PI and mobile device are running under the same network.

 ```
 npx expo start